What is TRIAC Dimming?

 Phase-cut dimmers are the most common dimming control and are often referred to as TRIAC dimmers.
 Creating the ideal configuration of LED lamps with the TRIAC dimmer has, in the past, been a challenge, but the introduction of new TRIAC dimming LED drivers has made this much simpler.

-When using a TRIAC dimmer with LED light solutions and sourcing a TRIAC dimming LED driver you need to ensure it is actually a TRIAC semiconductor device as TRIAC dimmers are designed for resistive loads, which LED solutions are not.
+When using a TRIAC dimmer with LED light solutions, and sourcing a TRIAC dimming LED driver, it is vital to ensure the device is a TRIAC semiconductor device.
+TRIAC dimmers are designed for resistive loads, which LED solutions are not, so it is important to get this right.
+If the incorrect TRIAC dimming LED driver is sourced the lights will not perform as expected, decreasing the lifetime of the LED.

-Browse our selection of TRIAC Dimming power supplies below, or for more information or help on choosing the right dimmer for you, contact us on 0118 9823745.
+For more information or help on choosing the right dimmer for you, please contact us on 0118 9823745 or get in touch here.